Divyabemlagi/Divyabemlagi/README.md

 - 👋 Hi, I’m @Divyabemlagi
-- 👀 I’m interested in Reading novels
+- 👀 I’m interested in Reading books.
 - 🌱 I’m currently Learning new Skills.
 - 💞️ I’m looking to collaborate on friends
 - 📫 How to reach me divyaeshwar06@gmail.com